calumdavey/calumdavey.oldsite/_posts/2019-06-01-nonEUmigration.md

 been* had the EU not expanded in 2004 (the 'missing' non-EU migrants).
-I added the number of EU migrants to the number of non-EU migrants after 2004; the assumption here is that the jobs would have been filled by a mix of EU and non-EU migrant, using the same logic applied to the recent ONS figures.
+I added the number of EU migrants to the number of non-EU migrants after 2004; the assumption here is that the jobs would have been filled by a mix of EU and non-EU migrants, using the same logic applied to the recent ONS figures.
 Since there was a constant level of net migration from the EU before 2004, I subtracted the median migration between 1991 and 2003 from each year after 2003.